-So, when such an old beverage is always served without milk, one is tempted to wonder if making green milk tea is a good idea.
+So, when such an old beverage is always served without milk, one is tempted to wonder if making green milk tea is a good idea, right?

 But fact is, the culinary world is always experimenting and evolving.

-And now matcha latte, matcha bubble tea and matcha smoothies, to name some examples of beverages that combine a green type of tea with milk, have become really popular.
+And now matcha latte, matcha bubble tea and some matcha smoothies (just to name a couple of beverages that combine a green type of tea with milk) have become really popular.